 A Continuous Matriculation/Leave of Absence form must be submitted with the fee.
 Failure to maintain matriculation will result in a student’s termination from the program.
 To be reinstated, a student will need to meet the admissions criteria and degree requirements in effect at the time of reinstatement.

 Termination of Matriculation/Registration

-The Office of Graduate Studies and Continuing Education in collaboration with individual Program Directors reserves the right at any time to terminate matriculation if the student fails to make sufficient progress towards the degree or to cancel a student’s registration if he/she is registered for courses for which he/she does not have the prerequisites.
+The School of Professional and Graduate Studies in collaboration with individual Program Directors reserves the right at any time to terminate matriculation if the student fails to make sufficient progress towards the degree or to cancel a student’s registration if he/she is registered for courses for which he/she does not have the prerequisites.